Barbara Pijan Lama Jyotishavidya

 If my reading prices seem out of reach, take that as a signal that that your spirit does not want my reading.
 Your spirit wants you to do your own work!

-Rather than buy expensive readings from abroad or suffer the ponderous mystifications of traditional village Jyotishi, I recommend to try to figure out one's own predictions .
+Rather than buy expensive readings from abroad or suffer the ponderous mystifications of traditional village Jyotishi, it is recommended to use a personally accessible method of personal divination and create own predictions

 Counseling Dialogue vis-à-vis Jyotisha Analysis?
 Q: Hi Barbara--Well, I've kind of become hooked on your website--in good ways (and bad) I think.
 The good I think is just looking to learn and expand my self-knowledge.
 The bad, I suppose, is looking for"Answers "and shortcuts to having to go through the hard experiences.
 (What with going through Saturn mahadasha with Saturn in the 7th in Capricornus right now.....I don't think that's going to happen.)
 I've thought of asking you for a reading but I balk at the set-up.
 I am reluctant to leave myself open to having a detailed report of who I am (two hours does, indeed, feel a little intimidating), where I have been and where I am likely to head based purely on my chart.
 I have a very difficult chart (and life) which--through the grace of excellent teachers, my own extremely hard work and dim-witted stubbornness--I have managed to make work, more or less.
 I balk at the idea that you might make an accurate assessment of my strengths and weaknesses based upon my chart without at least getting my perspective and experience as part of the mix--which would could come through dialogue.
 (You offer the five-ten questions--but I don't consider that a dialogue!)
 However, based upon your writings, you seem like quite a thoughtful, learned and also compassionate person.
 And so, I imagine that you have thought this set-up through.
 Thus, my question is if you could take the time to comment on my above mentioned concern.
 I look forward to your response!